nish112/demoforgh200/README.md

 # demoforgh200
-To ensure this renders perfectly in your GitHub README.md, I have formatted the labs into a structured layout using Markdown.
-You can copy the block below and paste it directly into your file.

 🎓 GH-200: GitHub Actions Practical Workshop

 This repository contains a series of progressive labs designed to take you from a GitHub Actions beginner to building full CI/CD pipelines.
 Each lab addresses a specific real-world IT bottleneck using the provided workflow files.